Simplifying Dependent Reductions in the Polyhedral Model: Background: The Simplifying Reductions Framework

 \section{Background: The Simplifying Reductions Framework}

-\todo{explain when SR works for single statement (answer: linear dependence)} Previous work \cite{sr} introduced a core transformation called the {\em simplification transformation} (ST) that can potentially transform a single statement specified in \Cref{lst:irstmt} to lower its complexity, along with a set of enabling transformations: {\em reduction decomposition}, {\em same operator transformation}, {\em distributivity transformation} and {\em higher-order operator transformation}.
-For the core transformation, we will use an example from \Cref{sec:introduction} to illustrate the transformation.
-For the enabling transformations, we will include a brief description for each transformation.
-Finally, \cite{sr} combine all the transformations to provide a dynamic programming algorithm to efficiently choose from an infinite set of configurations and orders for the transformations, a sequence of transformations that lead to optimal complexity reduction.
+\todo{explain when SR works for single statement (answer: linear dependence)} Previous work introduced a core transformation called the {\em simplification transformation} (ST) that can transform a single reduction specified in in the polyhedral representation (\Cref{lst:irstmt}) to lower its complexity \cite{sr}.
+The work also introduced a set of enabling transformations that make available opportunities to simplify reductions.

+For the core transformation, we use an example from \Cref{sec:introduction} to illustrate the transformation.
+For the enabling transformations, we include a brief description of each transformation in \Cref{sec:sr_enabling_transformations}.
+Finally, \citet{sr} combine all the transformations to provide a dynamic programming algorithm to efficiently choose, from an infinite set of configurations and orders for the transformations, a sequence of transformations that lead to optimal complexity reduction.